LargeEpsilon/LargeEpsilon.github.io/_posts/2024-05-21-A-Proof-of_Euclids-Theorem.md

 layout: single
 ---

-This my proof of Euclid's Theorem.
+This is my proof of Euclid's Theorem.
 There are many like it, but this one is mine.

 # Abstract
 I'm preparing a rather long post on a generalisation of the proof mechanism in Zagier's Paper on Newman's